Updated: September 2021

-Protip: It’s always better to volunteer in a group environment so that you can connect with other people, and make new friendships that don’t revolve around alcohol.
+Protip: It’s always better to volunteer in a group environment so that you can connect with other people and make new friendships that don’t revolve around alcohol.

-Protip: Do it when you’re commuting or when you’re waiting for something.
+Protip: You could practice gratitude when you’re commuting or when you’re waiting for something.
 It kills time and can leave you feeling great for the rest of your day.

 You can begin to think about how you’re going to utilise these savings.
 You can now plan for the overseas holidays and the secure future.
-Something that is hard to do when you’re living from pay cheque to pay cheque and spending it all on alcohol and drugs.
+Something that is hard to do when you’re living from pay to pay and spending it all on alcohol and drugs.

 Protip: Try and save at least 20% of what you used to spend on alcohol and place that money into a high interest savings account.
 When you see it grow every month it will be a constant reminder that you’re building a new life.
 Work out how much you can save if you keep contributing to the account over 10 years and see how that affects your motivation to stay sober.